aishtiaq7/VibeCheck-discord-bot/ReadMe.md

 * Each responds vibeCheck within a time specified time
         * if someone doesnt respond, he missed his vibeCheck (keep score)
 * new features..

+TODO:
+*Hide your token key with .gitignore??
+Token needed in heroku